Flipping a house in Hawaii ain’t easy, but very possible.

-As of September 2019, the average rent for a one bedroom apartment in Honolulu is $1650 per month.
-If you buy a one-bedroom apartment for $150,000 cash, with the utilizes and maintenance fees at $1100 per month, you would be making $550 cash flow monthly.
+As of July 2021, the average rent for a one-bedroom apartment in Honolulu is around $2,000.
+If you get a deal and buy a one-bedroom apartment for $250,000 cash, with the utilities and maintenance fees at $1,100 per month, you would be making $900 cash flow monthly.
 If you had a mortgage after 20% down at closing, your mortgage might be around $900, and with maintenance and utilities, you would be breaking even – while also gaining appreciation on your condo and hoping for the average rent rates to raise.

 A 1031 Exchange from the Internal Revenue Code (IRC) is another great tax benefit, that allows investors to sell properties and buy other, like-kind properties – completely tax deferred.
 For example, the family house that was purchased in 1940 for $40,000 might be worth $1,000,000 today.
 If you simply sold the family house, you would have to pay capital gains taxes (around 20 percent) on $960,000 (minus improvements).

 With a 1031 Exchange, you can take the money earned from the sale and invest in other properties – tax deferred.
 Investing the capital gains from this family home allows a portfolio diversification, potential rental income and appreciation, and a huge savings from taxes.